Stochastic stability of Pollicott-Ruelle resonances: Introduction and statement of results

 Previously, stability of Pollicott--Ruelle resonances has been established for Anosov maps, $ f : \TT^d \to \TT^d $, \cite{bkl},\cite{liv2}, following a very general argument of Keller--Liverani \cite{kl}.
 In that case the Koopman operator $ f^* : C^\infty ( \TT^d ) \to C^\infty ( \TT^d ) $ is replaced by a ``noisy propagator" $ G_\epsilon \circ f^* $, where $ G_\epsilon u = g_\epsilon * u $, $ g_\epsilon \to \delta_0 $, $ \epsilon \to 0 $.
 For general Anosov maps on compact manifolds a semiclassical proof was given by Faure--Roy--Sj\"ostrand \cite[Theorem 5]{frs}.
 Further refinements concerning dependence on $ \epsilon $ can be found in \cite[\S 8]{g-l} and interesting applications were obtained by Gou\"ezel--Liverani \cite{g-l2} and Fannjiang--Nonnenmacher--Wo{\l}owski~\cite{fnw}.
 For a physics perspective on this see for instance Blum--Agam~\cite{bl} and Venegeroles~\cite{Ve}.

 For flows, Butterley--Liverani \cite{buli},\cite{buli2} showed that if a vector field depends smoothly on a parameter, then the spectrum of the transfer operator associated to the weight corresponding to the SRB measure is smooth in that parameter.
+Constantin--Kiselev--Ryzhik--Zlato\v s~\cite{GKRZ} established that solutions to the heat equation with a large transport term equidistribute after arbitrarily small times if and only if the flow corresponding to the transport term is mixing; this can be viewed as an analogue of our work for the $L^2$ spectrum on the real line instead of resonances.

 A dynamical interpretation of $ \lambda_j (\epsilon )$'s can be formulated as follows.
 In terms of the operator $ P_0 $ the flow, $ x ( t ) := \varphi_{-t} ( x ( 0 ) ) $, is given by

 For $ \epsilon > 0 $ the evolution equation is replaced by the Langevin equation: